Snowflake-Labs/sfquickstarts/site/devlabs/Resource Optimization - Setup & Configuration Guide.md

 Identifies warehouses that have the longest timeouts.
 Timeout parameters are used to define how long a query may run for before timing out.
 By default, statement lockout is set for two days.
 ####How to Interpret Results:
 All warehouses should have an appropriate timeout for the workload.

 – For Tasks, Loading and ETL/ELT warehouses set to immediate suspension.

-– For BI and SELECT query warehouses set to 10 minutes for suspension to keep data caches .warm for end users – For DevOps, DataOps and Data Science warehouses set to 5 minutes for suspension as warm cache is not as important to ad-hoc and highly unique queries.
+– For BI and SELECT query warehouses set to 10 minutes for suspension to keep data caches warm for end users

+– For DevOps, DataOps and Data Science warehouses set to 5 minutes for suspension as warm cache is not as important to ad-hoc and highly unique queries.
-####Primary Schema:
-Account_Usage

 ####SQL
 ```sql
 SHOW WAREHOUSES